sbalayan1/pokemon_brawl/README.md

 </h1>

 <p>
-  Just like old Pokemon Games, PokemonBrawl is a mock Pokemon Battle Application that allows users to catch Pokemon, build and customize teams, and battle other trainers!
+  🎮Just like old Pokemon Games, PokemonBrawl is a mock Pokemon Battle Application that allows users to catch Pokemon, build and customize teams, and battle other trainers!
 </p>

 <h2>
-  Table of Contents
+  📖Table of Contents
 </h2>
 <ul>
   <li>Features</li>